 Let us dispel the notion that the Kraken did not know what they were doing.
-They know, and have always known, exactly what they’re doing.
+They know exactly what they’re doing.

 From the Hakstol hire to the expansion draft, to draft and cap management, to pro and amateur scouting — all of it was planned, and Alex Mandrycky and Ron Francis were Keyser Soze.
 It just took a while to see it.
 Let’s go over the master strokes at each major decision point of the franchise:

 The Expansion Draft: Revisited

 I wrote about this in detail in October 2021 why Seattle and Vegas had such different expansion drafts, but the summary is:

 Compared to Vegas, the Kraken got very little in the way of assets in the immediate aftermath of the draft: just a 2nd-round pick and two 4th-round picks.
 GMs did not want to look stupid.